 ASP: analysing your data (secondary)Analysing your performance data is a key part of understanding your school’s performance and improving your teaching and learning.
 Read our guide on using Analyse School Performance (ASP) – the RAISEonline replacement service – so you know what data is available to you and what to focus on.

-High, middle and low attainers: definitionPupils are grouped together as high, middle or low attainers in the Key Stage 2 and 4 performance tables.
-Get to grips with how this is calculated based on pupils' levels at the end of KS1 and KS2, and how it isn't possible to do this with scaled scores.
+High, middle and low attainers: definitionPupils are grouped as high, middle or low attainers in the Key Stage 2 and 4 performance tables based on their prior attainment in KS1 and KS2 respectively.
+Read about the changes to how prior attainment bands are calculated.

 Attainment and progress: know the differenceWhen it comes to measuring pupil performance, attainment and progress can become easily confused.
 Be clear about the difference so you can effectively analyse your school’s performance data.

 EYFS: expectations of progressWhat counts as expected progress in the EYFS?
 We explain that the DfE sets no specific expectation of progress in the EYFS, while Ofsted judges progress in terms of starting points and age-related expectations.
 We also look at a case study on demonstrating progress from an 'outstanding' school.

 Progress measures: pupils with SENWhat are the progress measures for pupils with SEN?
 We relay guidance from the DfE explaining that all pupils, including those with SEN, are included in whole-school progress measures.
 We also explain the impact of the government's response to the Rochford report consultation.